Affiliate email marketing: How to launch a successful campaign

 2. Build your subscriber list

-A subscriber list is a collection of email addresses from people who have opted in to receive your email campaigns.
+A subscriber list is made up of people who have signed up to receive regular emails from you.

 Promote your newsletter on social media

-To encourage newsletter signups, try different social media formats, such as Instagram Stories, Facebook Reels, and static posts.
+Once you have a landing page, encourage newsletter sign-ups through different social media platforms and formats, such as Instagram Stories, Facebook Reels, and static posts.

 Pin a sign-up post to the top of your feed or profile to ensure visitors see it first.

-On platforms like Instagram or X, add a sign-up link to your bio that directs users to a dedicated landing page where they can subscribe quickly and easily.
+On platforms like Instagram or X, add a sign-up link to your bio to direct users to the landing page where they can subscribe quickly and easily.

 Publish relevant content on your website